NCSC-NL/log4shell/detection_mitigation/README.md

     - [Generic detection guidance](#generic-detection-guidance)
 5. [Closed source intelligence](#closed-source-intelligence)

+## Overall mitigation process

+Complete guide to the Log4Shell vulnerability from the point of view of [Operators of essential services](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2016.194.01.0001.01.ENG&toc=OJ:L:2016:194:TOC) is available in the [Log4Shell for OES - presentation slides](Log4Shell%20for%20OES.pdf).
+The presentation includes:

+- description of the vulnerability
+- mitigation methodology and templates for CISO or other security managers
+- detailed steps for mitigation on technical level (patching is *not* enough)
+  - identify all vulnerable software and hardware
+  - prioritise and plan
+  - mitigate: patching and other mitigation methods, and which to chose
+  - assume compromise / check for signs of compromise (and follow-up process)
+  - build visibility
+  - build resiliency

+The rest of this page provides a different take on some selected technical parts of the process and does not cover all topics and themes presented in the above slide deck.

 ## Detection Guidance

 ![](Detection_Guidance.png)
 ** Credits to Deloitte and GovCERT.ch for the [image and the report](Log4j%20Attack%20Detection%20Guidance%20-%20Release.pdf) on which this section is based.